elB4RTO/craplog-GUIaidedCLI/craplog/README.txt

  ¦-----------------------------------------------------------¦
  ¦  --only-errors  ¦ use only error logs (skip access logs)  ¦ ¦-----------------------------------------------------------¦
- ¦ --only-globals  ¦ use only error logs (skip access logs)  ¦ ¦-----------------------------------------------------------¦
- ¦ --avoid-globals ¦ use only error logs (skip access logs)  ¦ ¦-----------------------------------------------------------¦
+ ¦ --only-globals  ¦ only update globals (skip session stats)¦ ¦-----------------------------------------------------------¦ ¦ --avoid-globals ¦ do not update global statistics         ¦
- ¦    --backup     ¦ create a backup archive                 ¦
  ¦-----------------------------------------------------------¦
+ ¦    --backup     ¦ create a backup archive with originals  ¦ ¦-----------------------------------------------------------¦
  ¦ --backu+delete  ¦ create a backup + delete original files ¦
  ¦-----------------------------------------------------------¦